PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ItemPrinterRNG.md

   - Make Sandwiches to boost spawns (e.g. Chansey/Blissey) for material farming

+## Auto Mode (in development - available to developers only)

+Select your desired item and its quantity, and items will be automatically printed.
+The program will automatically farm materials as needed.

+Requirements:
+- Have enough Blueberry points to do all your desired prints (accounting for the 70-75% success rate for each print to give you the correct item(s))
+- Maxed out in your inventory on the following sandwich ingredients: Chorizo, Bananas, Mayonnaise, Whipped cream
+- Strong/fast lead pokemon for auto-battling, for farming materials. (e.g. Ceruledge)

+### Auto mode: Item Table

+Input your desired item and desired quantity into the table.
+If there are duplicate items in the table, only the higher quantity will be considered.

 ## Delay (Milliseconds)

 This is the critical delay from when you press A to when the game reads the date for the seed.
 This is typically 1-2 seconds, with OLED Switches being faster and older Switches being slower.
-You will likely need to adjust this value to reliably hit the correct seed (again, watch the YouTube video linked at the beginning to understand how this works).
-Alternatively, enable the `Automatically adjust delay` option, discussed below.
+The program will automatically adjust this for you if the following option is enabled.

 ## Automatically adjust delay